-Grade 11 Career-Life Education (4 credits)/Career-Life Connections (2 credits) Super Course - This course will run in the 2020/2021 school year.
-This is a combination course which will outline the key concepts of Career-Life Education in the first part of the year and then will focus on the key concepts of Career-Life Connections the following year with an emphasis on the courses, primarily to complete their Capstone Project.
-These classes would not necessarily need to meet as whole classes on a regular basis.
+Grade 11 Career-Life Education (4 credits)/Career-Life Connections (2 credits) Super Course - This course will run in the 2024/2025 school year.
+This is a combination course of Career-Life Education in the first part of the year and then will focus on the key concepts of Career-Life courses to complete their Capstone Project.
 Teachers could use this time to conference with individual students on their projects.
 Teachers would be responsible for mentoring and assessing projects and inputting marks, just as in all classes.
 Ideally, we would find teachers from a variety of disciplines to take these classes (humanities, math/science, fine arts, applied skills, IB, French Immersion)